MikeyBower93/mikeybower93.github.io/posts/fun_with_flags.md

 Although I could list multiple things that I love about you using Elixir and Phoenix for web development, one thing that really blows me away is how as developers we are being provided with new ways to innovate and solve web development tasks, that can often be difficult to do using regular web development techniques.
 Whats more, these new tools for innovation (especially in the case of this posts topic) are built on top of robust technology that has existed for a long time now.
 In this post I will touch on how LiveView and GenServers allow us to do this.

 # A Simple Example
 Recently I developed a simple project using Elixir and Phoenix, and wanted to make use of LiveView to see how it can make developing interactive applications a lot easier.
 To that end, I developed a small website that shows the capital cities of the world, and shows the time in those cities which is updated in real time.
 I also wanted to make the capital cities searchable as there can be a lot to trawl through.
-The results of this can be seen here: [https://learning-ec2-1.bower-dev.co.uk/](https://learning-ec2-1.bower-dev.co.uk/) (please note this server is not longer active).

 Although this example is very crude, as you likely wouldn't do real time updates of times at a fast rate using LiveView, its a good demonstration of what can be done.
 Additionally, the time can jump occasionally, this is mainly due to the way the time is getting updated in the backend, it is nonetheless good for demonstration purposes.